jeffs/local-cert/README.md

 self-signed root certificate that you can install to become a locally trusted Certificate Authority.
-If you give it a second argument, it generates a private key (in a file having that base name), and signs it using your local root.
-The two-argument version implicitly creates the root cert automatically.
+If you give it a second argument, it generates a private key (in a file having that base name), and signs it using your local root cert.
+The two-argument version creates the root cert automatically if it does not already exist.

-This approach has been [best practice][].
+This approach is [best practice][].
 This project was inspired by Daksh Shah's [local-cert-generator][], and by [this article][].
 Caveat emptor:  I am not a security expert.